Database with SIT (Specific ion Interaction Theory) aqueous activity model for the H2O-CO2-LiCl-NaCl-Li2CO3 system

 The reactions' thermodynamic constant value as function of temperature is calculated using the polynomial coded in PHREEQC for which the A1-A5 coefficients were taken from Thermoddem ; except for the Li2CO3 dissolution reaction, for which the van’t Hoff equation (see this page) is prefered (better fit to the measured data).

-The espilon's (\(\epsilon_{(i,k)}\)) have been obtained by fitting / optimization on mean activity coefficient measured values of salts as function of their concentration given by the 2014 CRC handbook of chemistry and physics and by Mamontov and Gorbachev (2020).
+The espilon's (\(\epsilon_{(i,k)}\)) have been obtained by fitting / optimization with PhreePlot on mean activity coefficient measured values of salts as function of their concentration given by the 2014 CRC handbook of chemistry and physics and by Mamontov and Gorbachev (2020).

 With the above button, you downloaded 5 files :

-files containing the Li2CO3 solubility (measured) data in pure water (2005 CRC handbook of chemistry and physics), and in NaCl and LiCl aqueous solutions (Cheng et al., 2013)Place them in a same folder and run the .phr
+.tsvfiles containing the Li2CO3 solubility (measured) data in pure water (2005 CRC handbook of chemistry and physics), and in NaCl and LiCl aqueous solutions (Cheng et al., 2013)

-file.
+Place them in a same folder and run the .phr file.
 You should obtain the 3 following plots.
-Note that the model outcomes with the present database fit better to the measured data rather than with the 'as-it' sit.dat
+Note that the model outcomes with the present database fit better to the measured data rather than with the 'as-it' sit.dat database provided with the PHREEQC package (see the next 3 following plots).

-database provided with the PHREEQC package (appended with the Li2CO3 dissolution reaction and its \(K(T)\) calculated with the van't Hoff equation) (lines=model outcomes, symbols=measured data) :
+Results with the 'as-it' sit.dat database provided with the PHREEQC package (appended with the Li2CO3 dissolution reaction and its \(K(T)\) calculated with the van't Hoff equation) (lines=model outcomes, symbols=measured data)